-Creating a new lawn?
-You’re faced with two choices.
-Turf or grass seed.
+Turf vs Grass Seed – Which is best? – Creating a new lawn?
+Then you’re faced with two choices.
+Maybe turf or maybe grass seed.
 In this article we look at the pros and cons of each.

 Turf – what’s good about it?

-Turf is easy to lay and greens your garden instantly – a turfed lawn is normally ready to use in 3-6 weeks
+So, turf is easy to lay and will make an instant difference – a turfed lawn is normally ready to use in 3-6 weeks

 When you buy turf, you’re buying 6-12 months worth of time.
-You’re also saving a lot of hassle for yourself.
+Plus, you’re also saving a lot of hassle for yourself.

 - No need to worry about seed varieties or quality – it’s been done for you